I already wrote why we bought a Hawkins Futura Pressure Cooker, why we love it so much and what kind of meals we use it for.

 Here is a general timing table in case you have another pressure cooker.

-Maybe not all pressure cookers come with a cookbook, but ours – the Futura – does.
-Not only do we have a cookbook, but you can also download it as a PDF online or search for information on Google.
+Maybe not all pressure cookers come with a cookbook, but ours – the Futura Hawkins – does.
+Not only do we have the Future Hawkins cookbook, but you can also download it as a PDF online or search for information on Google.

 What do you think?
 Is a Hawkins Futura Pressure Cooker something for you?

 We share a collection of pressure-cooker recipes on this website.
 How to easily prepare rice or vegetables in a pressure cooker, soup, or hummus.

 Tips, Suggestions, Contributions?